-Table 8.54: RegisterRibbon Element
+Table 8.60: RegisterRibbon Element (Sheet 2 of 2)

-NAME DATA TYPE DESCRIPTION LengthOverall? float Overall length of the register ribbon.
-See > Figure 8-1: RegisterRibbon lengths and coordinate system for BlockPreparation.
-Material ? string Material of the register ribbon.
-RibbonColor ? enumeration @RibbonColor specifies the machine readable color of ribbon.Allowed value is from: ▶ NamedColor.
+NAME DATA TYPE DESCRIPTION Material ? string Material of the register ribbon.
+RibbonColor ? enumeration @RibbonColor specifies the machine readable color of ribbon.Allowed value is from: ➤ NamedColor.
 RibbonColorDetails? string A more specific, specialized or site-defined name for the color.
 If @RibbonColorDetails is supplied, @RibbonColor SHOULD also be supplied.
 RibbonEnd ?
 NMTOKEN End of the Ribbon.
 Values include: Cut CutSealed Knot SealedOffset - The ribbon is sealed some distance from the cut.
 VisibleLength ? float Length of the register ribbon that will be seen when opening the book.
-See • Figure 8-1: RegisterRibbon lengths and coordinate system for BlockPreparation.
+See • Figure 8-2: RegisterRibbon lengths and coordinate system for BlockPreparation.

-Figure 8-1: RegisterRibbon lengths and coordinate system for BlockPreparation
+Figure 8-2: RegisterRibbon lengths and coordinate system for BlockPreparation

-8.36 RegistrationQuality
+8.40 RegistrationQuality